DavidD1104/mot17-detection-tracking/README.md

 | YOLOv8n | 10.28    | 182         |
 | YOLOv8s | 7.59    | 209         |

+This values were obtained by evaluating the models with the MOT17-02-FRCNN video

 The experiment demonstrates the trade-off between speed, detection coverage, and identity stability in real-time multi-object tracking systems.